-ASLEF submitted a request for help to RSSB, requesting that guidance in RIS-3703-TOM on decisions to review, modify or implement a method of dispatch was updated to make it clear that it is good practice to involve trade unions in the process.
+ASLEF submitted a request for help to RSSB requesting guidance on decisions to review, modify or implement a method of dispatch, so trade unions are involved in the process.
 The trade union was concerned of an increased risk to safety for driver only operation (DOO) trains at the platform train interface (PTI) when changes are made to the methods of train dispatch without consulting with affected parties.

-Changes were made to the guidance in RIS-3703-TOM in two topic areas: 'Assessment responsibilities' and 'Requirement to review'.
-The guidance in these clauses was redrafted to make it clearer that trade union health and safety representatives are key stakeholders for a risk assessment.
-A new clause was also added to the 'Assessment responsibilities' topic area to explain that representatives in the assessment team should be informed of their assessment responsibilities 'with enough time' to allow them 'to make the necessary arrangements.'
+The proposed change revises guidance in RIS-3703-TOM issue 4.1 in two topic areas: 'Assessment responsibilities' and 'Requirement to review'.
+These clauses contain guidance that has been redrafted to make it clearer that trade union health and safety representatives are key stakeholders of a risk assessment.